pixeloxx/SensingSentience/README.md

 ## 🚀 Quick Start: Setting Up on a New Raspberry Pi

 ### 1. **Prepare the SD Card**
-- Flash the latest Raspberry Pi OS (Lite or Desktop) to your SD card using [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
+- Flash the latest Raspberry Pi OS (Desktop) to your SD card using [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
 - **Enable SSH in imager**

 ### 2. **First Boot**